Dr. Arvind Dhople: Eating Lifespan Essential Food Maximizes Chance of Living Longer

-Also, a large study published in the May 2, 2015 JAMA Internal Medicine found that peanuts may lower risk of death from heart disease, suggesting that the health benefits of this low-cost nut may be similar to pricier options like almonds and pistachios.
+Also, a large study published in May 2, 2015, JAMA Internal Medicine found that peanuts may lower the risk of death from heart disease, suggesting that the health benefits of this low-cost nut may be similar to pricier options like almonds and pistachios.

 While previous studies have linked nut consumption to a lower risk of heart disease, diabetes, and high blood pressure, the earlier research focused mostly on wealthier white people in the U. S. and Europe.

 This study, with a more ethnically and economically diverse population in the U. S. and China, suggested that peanuts can benefit people from a wide variety of backgrounds.

 Based on the findings of this study, people can be confident that peanuts, which are technically not nuts, but a legume, are just as good as more expensive tree nuts, and their nutritional benefits are for everybody.